2024 Solar Incentives Guide for Fishkill, NY - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit will apply to you, speak with your local Fishkill solar installation expert.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local Fishkill solar panel company.

 State & Local Solar Incentives